 Institutional and Regulatory Approvals

 Project start and release of funds are contingent upon receipt of all necessary local institutional and regulatory approvals.
-While such approvals are not required at the time of proposal submission, award recipients will be expected to initiate the approval application process upon receiving their notice of award.
+While such approvals are not required at the time of proposal submission, award recipients will be expected to initiate the approval application process no later than upon receiving their notice of award.
 If applicable, proof of exempt status determination must be obtained.
-All applicable local regulatory approvals and/or determination letters must be received by no later than April 2023.
+All applicable local regulatory approvals and/or determination letters must be received by no later than April 2024.

 NCATS Prior Approval Requirements